 Our customer appreciation and quality control ratings are excellent.

 Our silicone molds can be twisted, stretched, pulled, or dropped -- they will never lose their shape.
 Silicone rubber has a memory and this memory allows your molds to return to their original shape.
 Try doing this with plastic sheet molds

 Very early in our beginning, Masterline Molds decided to produce a high-quality silicone soap mold for their clients -- a mold which will last for years giving you greater returns on your purchase.
 Today, it is no wonder why soap makers are choosing silicone molds as their number one 'anchor go-to-molds' for all their soap recipes.

-Silicone rubber does not take on any scents, perfumes, or any oils you may use in your exclusive soap formula.
-You can use the same silicone production molds to cast all you different soap formulae.
-As well, you may use the same silicone mold to manufacture wax products, bath fizzles, hard lotion bars, and pumice bars.
-In these cases, your formula would start as a liquid slurry that would solidify to a harden state.
+The silicone will not absorb scents, oils, or perfumes you may use to enhance your exclusive soap formula.
+You can cast different soap recipes using the same mold.
+For example, you may use the same silicone mold to make soap bars, wax products, bath Fizzies, hard lotion bars, and even pumice bars.
+Now, in some ofthese cases, your formula would start as a liquid slurry and then solidify to a harden state for de-molding.

 Silicone molds can withstand temperatures up to 350° F. and for rapid cooling, you can place your molds in cooling units.
 You can also place them in a freezer for a brief period of time – but, please, be careful.

 Masterline does not use polyurethane RTV plastics.
 We found that finished soap bars adhered tenaciously to the polyurethane rubber.
 No amount of cleaning or use of mold releases could prevent soap bars from sticking to polyurethane rubber which builds a shale-like residue.